FlatIO/api-client-ruby/docs/ScoreApi.md

 score = "score_example" # String | Unique identifier of the score document.
 This can be a Flat Score unique identifier (i.e. `ScoreDetails.id`) or, if the score is also a Google Drive file, the Drive file unique identifier prefixed with `drive-` (e.g. `drive-0B000000000`).

 opts = {
-  sharing_key: "sharing_key_example", # String | This sharing key must be specified to access to a score with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
+  sharing_key: "sharing_key_example" # String | This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
 }

 begin
   #Get a score's metadata
-  result = api_instance.get_score(score, , opts)
+  result = api_instance.get_score(score, opts)
   p result
 rescue FlatApi::ApiError => e
   puts "Exception when calling ScoreApi->get_score: #{e}"